shortercode/helium-html/README.md

 ## No V-DOM

 `Observable`s are bound to a specific piece of your template.
-If you have a large template with a single piece of dynamic text, only the relevant piece is updated.
+If you have a large template with a single piece of dynamic text, only that text will be updated.
 This differs from the likes of react which do a 'virtual' render of the entire template, compare with the current state and modify only the parts which change.
 Skipping this has obvious performance advantages, but naive use can lead to large re-renders.

 The following is a simple example showing 2 ways to reflect state changes.
 Both take the same parameters, can be used in similar ways and produce the same HTML.
 In function `a` the `Observable` state is passed into the template expression.
 In function `b` state changes are observed and the value is passed into the template expression.